18F/handbook/_pages/tools/slack/guidelines.md

 ## Frequently-used emoji

+Emojis can contain a lot of community-specific meaning, so please don't hesitate to ask someone what they meant by an emoji.
+Also, for clarity, we strongly encourage not replacing words with emoji.
+Instead, use emoji as accents in your messages.
+For example, instead of saying:

+> I saw the :rocket: and it was :amaze:

+say:

+> I saw the rocket launch :rocket: and it was amazing :amaze:

+That makes it easier for people to understand what you mean since we do not necessarily all have a shared understanding of the emoji.

+Here are some emoji that are commonly used across TTS as shorthand, often added as reactions to messages:

 | Emoji                    | Meaning                                                                                                                                                   | Backstory                                                                                                                                                                 |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `:100:`                  | "This comment is 100% correct" or "I agree 100%"                                                                                                          |                                                                                                                                                                           |